-Delimb the stem up to shoulder height.
-It is safer to work from the top down and to have the tree between you and the saw.
+Remove any branches that are in the way.
+To do this it is best to work from the top down and keep the trunk between you and the chain saw.
+Never limb above shoulder height.

 Remove any undergrowth from the base of the tree and check the area for obstacles (stones, branches, holes, etc.) so that you have a clear path of retreat when the tree starts to fall.
 Your path of retreat should be roughly 135 degrees away from the intended felling direction.